-action after putting items in the shopping basket, they listed "shipping costs were too high" as the primary reason (44%).5 In the case of payments, survey data from the Netherlands indicate that 5% of consumers give up the purchase when faced with card surcharges (see Bolt et al 2010).6 This paper introduces the concept of missed sales in the add-on pricing literature, develops a unified framework that explains the hold-up and give-away narratives, and provides a simple and robust regulatory response.
+the primary reason (44%).5 In the case of payments, survey data from the Netherlands indicate that 5% of consumers give up the purchase when faced with card surcharges (see Bolt et al 2010).6 This paper introduces the concept of missed sales in the add-on pricing literature, develops a unified framework that explains the hold-up and give-away narratives, and provides a simple and robust regulatory response.
+After describing its main positive and normative insights, we compare the predictions of our model with the practice in a number of markets.